sjanel/coincenter/README.md

  - `nibble`: order price continuously set at limit price + (buy)/- (sell) 1.
 This is a hybrid mode between the above two methods, ensuring continuous partial matches of the order over time, but at a controlled price (market price can be dangerously low for some short periods of time with large sells)

 Use command line option `--trade`, `--singletrade` or `-t` to make a single trade from a departure amount.

+#### Single trade all

 If you want to simply sell all available amount from a given currency, you can use `--trade-all` option which takes a departure currency instead of an input amount.
+This command will ask to trade all available amount for all considered exchanges - use with care!

 #### Examples
-Trade 0.5 BTC to euros on Kraken, in simulated mode (no real order will be placed, useful for tests), with the 'nibble' strategy, an emergency mode triggered before 2 seconds of the timeout of 1 minute
+Trade 0.5 BTC to euros on all Kraken accounts, in simulated mode (no real order will be placed, useful for tests), with the 'nibble' strategy, an emergency mode triggered before 2 seconds of the timeout of 1 minute
 ```
 coincenter --trade 0.5btc-eur,kraken --trade-sim --trade-strategy nibble --trade-timeout 1min
 ```

-Trade all DOGE to USDT on Binance account with key name 'user1', with the 'taker' strategy, keeping default time out and cancel remaining untouched amount when trade expires
+Trade all DOGE to USDT on Binance account with key name 'user1' and all Huobi accounts, with the 'taker' strategy, keeping default time out and cancel remaining untouched amount when trade expires
 ```
-coincenter --trade-all doge-usdt,binance_user1 --trade-strategy taker
+coincenter --trade-all doge-usdt,binance_user1,huobi --trade-strategy taker
 ```

 You can also choose the behavior of the trade when timeout is reached, thanks to `--trade-timeout-match` option.
 By default, when the trade expires, the last unmatched order is cancelled.
 With above option, instead it places a last order at market price (should be matched immediately).